YoranBrondsema/yoranbrondsema/content/post/deep-dive-into-the-past-performance-of-my-portfolio.md

 fair to assume that the performance for the following years will be similar.

 ## Topics for future articles
-Following this research, there are two topics that I want to explore further in a future post:
+Following this research, there are a couple of topics that I want to explore further in a future post:

+* **impact of dividends on total return**.
+We did not include dividend payouts in this simulation.
+However, I expect that reinvested dividends will have a non-negligible positive effect on the total return.
+Calculating the impact is a topic for a future post.
 * **impact of rebalancing strategies**.
 We already saw here that rebalancing has a big impact on the total return of a portfolio.
 Are some strategies better than others?
 Is it better to rebalance monthly, quarterly, yearly or even